mattcarlotta/snackables/README.md

 #### ENV_OVERRIDE

-By defining an `ENV_OVERRIDE` variable within one of your package.json scripts, this will let snackables know you'd like to override Envs in `process.env`.
+By defining an `ENV_OVERRIDE` variable, this will let snackables know you'd like to override Envs in `process.env`.

 For example: